 • Your partner asks your opinion and respectfully listens to your answers.
 You and your partner can agree to disagree and resolve conflicts without fear of name calling, insults, manipulation, threats, or violence.

-• Your partner accepts responsibility for his or her own mistakes, behavior, thoughts, or feelings and will offer sincere apologies and work to change accordingly.
+• Your partner accepts responsibility for their own mistakes, behavior, thoughts, or feelings and will offer sincere apologies, and work to make amends and change accordingly.

-• Your partner trusts you, is trustworthy and is someone you and your children feel safe with.
+• Your partner trusts you, is trustworthy and is someone you feel safe with.
+If you have children, they also feel safe with your partner.

 • You share in the decision making, the responsibility of family budgeting, and sharing the family resources to benefit all family members.